Azure/azure-sdk-for-java/sdk/vision/azure-ai-vision-imageanalysis/src/customizations/customizations.md

     }
 ```

-## Updates to ImageAnalysisAsyncClient.java
+## Updates to class ImageAnalysisAsyncClient

-Add the following two methods at the bottom of the source file:
+The following two public methods were added to the class `ImageAnalysisAsyncClient` (file `ImageAnalysisAsyncClient.java`):

 ```java
 import java.net.URL;